Waterlike density anomaly in fermions: Results

 Let us give an interpretation for these results.
 For $V>\frac{1}{2} U$, the observed states are $(0,0)$, $(1,0)$, $(2,0)$, $(2,1)$ and $(2,2)$ depending on the imposed chemical potential.
 Their respective densities are $\rho=0$, $0.5$, $1$, $1.5$ and $2$.
 The three anomalous regions arise due to such successive transitions in the density parameter: from $(1,0)$ to $(1,1)$, from $(1,1)$ to $(2,1)$, and from $(2,1)$ to $(2,2)$.
 Also, note that all states are observed in this regime except for $(1,1)$, because the on-site repulsion represents less energy cost than the inter-site repulsion $V$ (i.e., the particles prefer to be on the same site, when possible).
 If we decrease $V$ to $0<V<\frac{1}{2}U$, the observed phases are $(0,0)$, $(1,0)$, $(1,1)$, $(2,1)$ and $(2,2)$.
 Basically, now the state $(1,1)$ becomes more stable compared to $(2,0)$, since the inter-site repulsion became smaller.
 Therefore, three regions of density anomaly are still present.
 Next, considering small negative values of $-\frac{1}{2}U<V<0$, the phases $(1,0)$ and $(2,1)$ vanish, since the system prefers to form two-site pairs, rather than being singly occupied at each site.
 This is why the stable configurations are $(0,0)$, $(1,1)$, $(2,2)$.
 Hence only one anomalous region will remain, originated from the transition $(1,1)$ to $(2,2)$ .
 Finally, decreasing $V$ to $V<-\frac{1}{2}U$, the system will tend maximize the number of two-site pairs, where only the states are present $(0,0)$ and $(2,2)$.
 Then no anomaly is seen in this regime.

-This multiplicity of states generates a considerable effect in the density as a function of temperature, as can be seen in Figure~\ref{fig:2sc_rho_x_T_const_P_U1_V0.25}: we now have multiple regions of density anomaly, which are connected to the multiple peaks of the residual entropy, as shown by the insets of panels e) and f).
+This multiplicity of states generates a considerable effect in the density as a function of temperature, as can be seen in Figure~\ref{fig:2sc_rho_x_T_const_P_U1_V0.25}: we now have multiple regions of density anomaly in the atomic limit, which are connected to the multiple peaks of the residual entropy, as shown by the insets of panels e) and f).